-We want our employees to feel a sense of pride in their work and an affinity for the company.
 We take steps to promote a healthy work environment to maintain a low employee absentee rate.
 We systematically follow up and investigate repeated cases of short-term absence to identify signals of ill health at the workplace at an early stage.
-And during the year, all employees were offered stress management webinars with an organizational psychologist.
-In 2022, sick leave 1-13 days was 9 percent.
+In 2023, sick leave 1-13 days were 10 percent.

 We have an occupational injury insurance that applies both at work and on the way to and from work.
-In 2022, we had two reported incidents and 16 reported accidents globally.
+In 2023, we had one reported incident and 15 reported accidents globally.
 None of the accidents were regarded as serious.

 The company investigates all accidents in accordance with relevant regulations and takes preventive measures to avoid similar accidents in the future.

-In total, 89 percent of our staff are covered by collective agreements that regulate employment conditions and working conditions.
+In total, 92 percent of our staff are covered by collective agreements that regulate employment conditions and working conditions.
 All our employees employed through our collaboration with Business Sweden have employment agreements in accordance with applicable local laws and regulations.
 And we have an established framework with a code of conduct based on the UN Guiding Principles on Business and Human Rights.